TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vpngw-diagnostic-packet-drop-detect.md

 This issue occurs due to one of the following reasons:

 - On-premises devices refuse the Quick Mode (QM) or the devices has restrictions on supporting multiple QMs.
-- Traffic selector is mismatch between Azure VPN gateway and on-premises device.
+- Traffic selectors don't match between Azure VPN gateway and on-premises device.
   - Ensure your IPsec configurations on the on-premises device is compatible with Azure VPN gateway.
 - A corresponding tunnel for the traffic may not be connected.
   - Ensure the connections are showing in Connected state.
 If the connections are not connected, try to troubleshoot the connections from Azure portal.